undeMalum/portfolio/content/posts/bury-mis-salt-dough/index.md

 ***

 # Scouts' ball
 You may wonder where the title comes from.
 Well, while the dough was getting dry and rigid, the proposition to attend a ball organized by Poznań division of scouts arrived.
-It was tightly packed time when it comes to school work, so I couldn't afford spending 3 to 4 hours on two activities.
-But what if we could combine them?
+It was a tightly packed time for me when it comes to the amount of school work, so I couldn't afford spending 4 hours on two separate activities - not to mention commuting.
+But what if I could combine them?
 This was the question I posed to the organizers regarding painting the dough.
-This way, we could have some fun and do some "real" work at the same time.
+This way, we could have some fun and do a bit "real" work at the same time.

-To my relief, I received a permission.
-I took advantage of that and enjoyed the time with my and other people's charges as well as did my job and painted the dough (with the help of others - I even managed to engage scouts).
+To my relief, I received a desired permission.
+I took advantage of that and enjoyed the time with my and other people's charges as well as did my job and painted the dough.

+It is worth noting that I could rely on help of other.
+I even managed to engage scouts and a school mate of mine - Maciej (you must have noticed him in the cover of the blog post).

 ***
 {{< neighbouring >}}